Neil Murray (Australian musician): Biography

 By May 2005 Murray had released his first compilation album, About Time: A Song Collection, which consists of 2× CD with one disc a "best of" collection from his previous studio albums and the other disc had "live and rare" tracks, including his 2003 version of "My Island Home".
 It appeared on his own label, Island Home Music, and was distributed by Universal Music Australia.
 In August 2006 Murray performed as 2songmen with Shane Howard (ex-Goanna), a fellow singer-songwriter-guitarist, at the Darwin Festival.
 The performance was recorded for a live album, 2songmen – Shane Howard & Neil Murray Live in Darwin, which was issued later that year.
 The pair also toured together into 2007.

 Murray's sixth studio album, Overnighter, was issued in November 2007 by ABC Music.
 It was inspired by meeting fellow travellers at various roadhouses throughout Australia "when you are that strung out and tired, there is an unspoken camaraderie with those with whom you share the night and the distance.
 You might not speak but there is a kinship.
 It's not too hard to imagine their story".
 He toured eastern Australia in support of the album during May to June 2008.
 Witness, his seventh studio album, followed in February 2010.
 A track, "One of Those Tunes", was co-written by Murray with Moginie.

 Michelle Slater of Australian Musician Network described Murray's performance styles in November 2012 as consisting of "indie rock, folk, jazz and country swing."
 She continues, "He made this gig unique with such an array of songs and stories.
 Upon leaving the venue, my aural senses were mixed with the reminiscent smells of a dripping tropical night and the red dust of the central desert".
 Murray and Moginie toured from mid-2013 to early 2014 under the banner of One of those Tunes.
-Murray's eighth studio album, Bring Thunder and Rain, was issued by May 2014.
+Murray's eighth studio album, Bring Thunder & Rain, was issued by May 2014.

+In 2019, Murray released his ninth solo album, Blood & Longing, with two singles released - Byjantic Man and Cry My Darling.
+In the same year, Tjungu (All in one, joined together) was released with Sammy Butcher.

+The Telling, Murray's tenth solo album, was released 31 March 2023 with Broken Land the first single.